Production Screening Rooms

-There is also an Apple G5 PowerPC computer with Final Cut Studio and Powerpoint and an Internet connection.
-At the base of the machine rack, there are additional VGA, DVI and stereo mini cables attached to a switch-box, should a presenter wish to connect their own personal laptop to the projector.
-Instructions for using the decks, receiver, projector and laptop switch-box are written on the machine rack and on the remote controls for the relevant devices.
+There are also Internet-connected Apple G5 PowerPC computers with Final Cut Studio and PowerPoint loaded on them.
+At the base of the machine racks, there are additional VGA, DVI and stereo mini cables attached to switch-boxes, should a presenter wish to connect their own personal laptop to the projectors.
+Instructions for using the decks, receivers, projectors and laptop switch-boxes are written on the machine rack and on the remote controls for the relevant devices.

 The projection booths also feature 16mm film projectors.
 Medium-sized motorized screens can be lowered in front of the plasma displays if classes wish to project films in the rooms, but usually these motorized screens are left up.
 There are small white-erase boards on wheels for professors to use for their lectures as well.